qasedak/WP-Intl-Calender/README.md

 3. **Automatic Date Detection**: Enable this option to automatically detect and convert WordPress date elements (posts, comments, archives).
 4. **Custom Date Selector**: Enter CSS selectors for elements containing dates, separated by commas.
 Default is `.date, time`.

+### Performance Options

+1. **Lazy Loading**: Only convert dates when they become visible on screen.
+This improves initial page load performance, especially on pages with many dates.
+2. **Date Caching**: Cache converted dates to reduce server load by storing converted dates for reuse.
+3. **Admin Area Conversion**: Choose whether to enable date conversion in the WordPress admin area.
+(Buggy and needs more testing)

 ## Changelog

 ### 1.07 Beta
 - Added new Automatic Date Detection feature
 - Improved support for non-English WordPress installations
 - Improved date parsing reliability
+- Added performance optimization options:
+  - Lazy loading for better frontend performance
+  - Date caching to reduce server load
+  - Optional admin area conversion (Buggy and needs more testing)
+- Improved bot detection to skip processing for search engines
+- Enhanced error handling and logging

 ### 1.06 Beta
 - Added support for displaying the date in desired language.